katesalazar/minia/README.md

 `1234.567E0
 `
 should be transformed into an ocurrence of the natural number one (`1`).

+A rational number literal can represent a lot of different rational numbers.
+If a `1234.567` is required at any time when the `arithmetic precision` of the scope is set to `5`, it should automatically be transformed into the rational number `1234.6`.
+If the `arithmetic precision` is set to `7` or larger, it has to remain the same (`1234.567`).

 FIXME talk about the `width` and `precision` keywords.